SimVascular/svFSIplus/Code/Source/README.md

     std::vector<ProjectionParameters*> projection_parameters;
 ```

-Each section is represented as a class containing objects for the parameters defined for that section.
-Objects representing parameters
+Each section is represented as a class containing objects for the parameters defined for that section and objects
-are named the same as the name used in the XML file except with a lower case first character.
-Each parameter is defined with a type
+representing any sub-sections.
+Objects representing parameters are named the same as the name used in the XML file except with a
-(bool, double, int, etc.) using the `Parameter` template class.
+lower case first character.
+Each parameter has a name and a value with as a basic type (bool, double, int, etc.) using the
+`Parameter` template class.

 Example: MeshParameters class parameter objects
 ```